chakopht/NFT_MARKET_DEMO/README.md

 # 📘 Smiley's NFT Market

 This project is built with Next.js , Hardhat, Solidity.
 Users can mint, buy, and sell the nft.
 And it supports both sepolia and scroll sepolia testnet.
-It also supports transfering from one blockchain to anoter which is bridge.
+It also supports transfering from one blockchain to another which is bridge.

 ## 🧰 Features